LabShengLi/nanome/docs/Eval.md

   --verbose             if output verbose info
 ```

-# 2. Site-level performance evaluation
+# 2. Site-level performance evaluation on common/shared CpGs

 ## Script for site-level evaluation
-The script `site_level_eval.py` is designed for general purpose of site-level performance evaluation for all kinds of tools.
+The script `site_level_eval.py` is designed for general purpose of site-level performance evaluation for all kinds of tools on common CpGs reported by tools and BS-seq.

 ```angular2html
 site_level_eval.py -v